keen/pingpong/README.md

 **Step 3:** Set up database tables

 ```
-$ mkdir -p db/migrate
-$ thor pingpong:setup
+$ bundle exec rake db:create
+$ bundle exec rake db:migrate
 ```

-This will create one migration for two tables, `checks` and `incidents`, then run the migration.
-The default database driver is postgresql, but you can configure something else in `database.yml`.

-You will need to have a running postgres database!
+The project uses Postgres as the default database, but you can modify that in the `database.yml` file.

 **Step 4:** Set up the environment variables

+***Keen IO Setup***

 You'll need to sign up for a free [Keen IO](https://keen.io) account.
 Once your account is set up, create a new project.